RedstoneWizard08/ultrabingo/maps.md

 - All official levels from the main campaign (minus secret levels & credits museum) by Hakita and co.
 - "Fun Sized Heresy" by FNChannel
 - "Walls Of Wicked Dreams" by Robi
+- "Re-Lude" by Elequacity
+- "Starry Night...
+Freedom Dive" by Holawenasx2
+- "A Primum Mobile" by YoullTim
+- "Epitaph" by Willem3231
+- "Fraudulence - Fool's Gold" by Spelunky
+- "Fraudulence - High Society" by Spelunky

 ## Legacy maps used prior to Pre-Revamp
 - Levels from the fanmade "Project Purgatorio" campaign, by the Purgatorio team: Rem_Safe_Space, Hydraxous, Duv, Raifu, bongwater